Bijman/srb2srv/README.md

 # Configuration
 **If you want to connect to server in SRB2:**
 1. Enter your path to SRB2 executable file ("lsdl2srb2", "lsdlsrb2", "srb2", "srb2win.exe", "srb2win64.exe", "srb2.exe", "Sonic Robo Blast 2") or just type "flatpak" (for installed Flatpaks, Linux only) in shell configuration file (for example ".bash_profile" or ".bashrc" or ".zshrc" in user's home directory): `export SRB2="[path to SRB2 executable file]"` or `export SRB2="flatpak"`,
-- Note for MacOS users: SRB2 executable file should be in "/Applications/Sonic Robo Blast 2.app/Contents/MacOS/Sonic Robo Blast 2", if "Sonic Robo Blast 2.app" or "Sonic Robo Blast 2 Kart.app" is installed in "/Applications",
+- Note for macOS users: SRB2 executable file should be in "/Applications/Sonic Robo Blast 2.app/Contents/MacOS/Sonic Robo Blast 2", if "Sonic Robo Blast 2.app" or "Sonic Robo Blast 2 Kart.app" is installed in "/Applications",
 2. Enter `source ~/.bash_profile` or `source ~/.bashrc` or `source ~/.zshrc` or restart terminal/Git Bash.

 **If you want start your own server in SRB2:**